-OZ INVESTMENT SALES RISE: LED BY MULTIFAMILY AND INDUSTRIAL
+OZ INVESTMENT SALES RISE: LED BY MULTIFAMILY & INDUSTRIAL

 The speed of capital formation and rise of transaction volume in OZ investments have been significant.
-This can be largely attributed to strong bipartisan support for the program.
-Since 2017, U.S. investment sales in OZs have totaled approximately \$260 billion.7 Annual OZ transaction volume reached a peak of \$65 billion in 2019 (prior to the COVID-19 pandemic), which represented over 10 percent of overall U.S. CRE investment activity (see Figure 2).8 In recent years, multifamily investments have made up by far the largest share of transactional volume, followed by industrial; the two sectors combined have made up well over 50 percent of total OZ acquisition volume.9
+This can be largely attributed to strong bi-partisan support for the program.
+Since 2017, U.S. investment sales in OZs has totaled approximately \$260 billion.
+Annual OZ transaction volume reached a peak of \$65 billion in 2019 (prior to the COVID-19 pandemic), which represented over 10% of overall U.S. CRE investment activity (Figure 2).
+In recent years, multifamily investments have made up by far the largest share of transactional volume, followed by industrial; the two sectors combined have made up well over 50% of total OZ acquisition volume.